Sleep Apnea Therapy – Spring, TX

 How a Dentist Can Improve Your Sleep

 When people hear that a dentist can treat sleep apnea, they’re often surprised at first.
 What exactly do sleep problems have to do with dentistry?
 The fact is when it comes to obstructive sleep apnea, oral structures play a major role in effective treatment.
 At Spring Dentist, we can provide custom-made oral appliances designed to change the position of the jaw, preventing the symptoms of sleep apnea from occurring.
-Call our office to learn how Dr. Kuykendall can help you get started!
+Call our dental office to learn how Dr. Kuykendall can help you get started with sleep apnea therapy in Spring, TX!

 Why Choose Spring Dentist for Sleep Apnea Therapy?